billybrown/generator-egg/generators/app/templates/Readme.md

     │
     ├── /build: all production ready assets.
 All compiled by grunt.
 Do not edit manually.
     │
+    ├── /config: These hold all the grunt tasks.
+Where we tell grunt to do the things it does.
+    │
+    ├── /img: your images
+    │
+    ├── /node_modules: npm packages downloaded from package.json.
+DONT EDIT THIS BY HAND │
     ├── /src: all source files for your custom front-end assets │   │
-    │   ├── /sass: Sass files.
-Read more about sass in this theme on /src/sass/main.scss │   │
     │   ├── /js: javascripts
     │   │   │
-    │   │   └── vendor: place any special vendor scripts that can't (or shouldnt) be dl via bower.
+    │   │   ├── /vendor: this will all be concatenated and minified by grunt │   │   │
+    │   │   ├── custom.js - all of your custom scripts
+    │   │   │
+    │   │   └── modernizr.js - a custom build, needs to be its own file since it goes in the <head>
     │   │
-    │   ├── /img: theme level images
-    │   │   │
-    │   │   ├── /raster: jpg, gif, png
-    │   │   │
-    │   │   ├── /svg: SVGs and their PNG fallbacks
-    │   │   │
+    │   ├── /sass: Sass files.
+Read more about sass in this theme on /src/sass/main.scss │   │
-    │   │   └── /svg-sprites: SVGs to be turned into a sprite by grunt.
+    │   └── /sprites: SVGs to be turned into a sprite by grunt.
 No png fallback necessary.
-    │   │
-    │   └── /fonts: all custom fonts (iconfonts and webfonts not hosted elsewhere) │
-    ├── /config: These hold all the grunt tasks.
-Where we tell grunt to do the things it does.
     │
-    ├── /node_modules: npm packages downloaded from package.json.
-These are your grunt plugins │
-    ├── /bower_components: packages downloaded from bower.json.
-These are mainly js plugins.
-    │
     <% if (patternlab) { %>├── /patternlab: Pattern library files
     │<% } %>
-    ├── .editorconfig: configurations for text editors
+    ├── .editorconfig - configurations for text editors │
+    ├── .gitignore - theme level gitignore
     │
-    └── .gitignore: theme level gitignore
+    ├── .nvmrc - a version of node that this front-end setup will work with │
+    ├── Gruntfile.js - defines all your grunt tasks
+    │
+    └── package.json - manifest of all your npm modules

 <% if (patternlab) { %>